SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 <div class="mt" style="font-size:21px;">꧁ 1 John 3:9-10 ꧂</div>

 The keyword here is <span style="font-size:24px;color:#595959;">practice</span>.
 A true Christian is incapable of practicing sin.
-Scholars have defined this as *"living in a continual pattern"*.
-This is not the same thing as making a mistake, this is talking about your habits and lifestyle.
+Scholars have defined this as *"living in a continual pattern"*. **This is not the same thing as making a mistake.** This is talking about your habits and lifestyle.

 <!-- <blockquote cite="https://www.biblegateway.com/passage/?search=1%20John%203:8&version=ESV">